meshtastic/Meshtastic-gui-installer/README.md

 Cross Platform GUI for installing Meshtastic Firmware

+* For the single file executable see [Releases](https://github.com/meshtastic/Meshtastic-gui-installer/releases).
+There is a readme.txt that shows the steps to get started.

-* Steps to install from PyPi
+* Steps to install from PyPi (if you do not want the sigle executable method described above):

 ```
 python3 -m venv venv